-New development will be supported where it can demonstrate that it:
+New development will be supported where it complies with other development policies and it can be demonstrated that it:

 - respects and protects the village assets, conservation area, the setting of listed buildings and their curtilages; - delivers high quality development of architectural merit, distinctive and, where appropriate, individual in character; - responds to the heritage and the distinctive features of the area of the parish in which it is situated.
-In particular, it will reflect the character of the area through height, scale, spacing, layout, orientation, design and materials of buildings; - respects the natural contours of a site and, where possible, protects and sensitively incorporates existing natural features such as trees, hedges and ponds that are within the site; - ensures that safe, accessible and well-connected routes to the centre of the village are provided; - maximises energy-efficiency and incorporate renewable and low carbon energy will be considered favourably; - preserves the open and green character of the village and recognises the transition to the countryside.
-Development located towards the edge of the built-up area boundary should be restricted to a maximum of two storeys in height where development would be prominent against the landscape beyond; - includes a programme to deliver a landscaping schemes that can be completed within an agreed timescale following construction completion.
+In particular, it will reflect the character of the area through height, scale, spacing, layout, orientation, design and materials of buildings; - respects the natural contours of a site and, where possible, protects and sensitively incorporates existing natural features such as trees, hedges and ponds that are within the site; - ensures that safe, accessible and well-connected routes to the centre of the village are provided; - seeks to maximise energy-efficiency and where approporiate incorporates renewable and low carbon energy production; - preserves the open and green character of the village and recognises the transition to the countryside.
+Development located towards the edge of the built-up area boundary should be restricted to a maximum of two storeys in height where development would be prominent against the landscape beyond; and - includes a programme to deliver landscaping schemes that can be completed within an agreed timescale following construction completion.